tracylau/guide/content/data-loading.md

 <h2 id="stores">Client-side data with reactive stores</h2>

 In Meteor, persistent or shared data comes over the wire on publications.
-However, there are some types of data which doesn't need to be persistent or shared between users.
+However, there are some types of data which don't need to be persistent or shared between users.
 For instance, the "logged-in-ness" of the current user, or the route they are currently viewing.

 Although client-side state is often best contained as state of an individual template (and passed down the template hierarchy as arguments where necessary), sometimes you have a need for "global" state that is shared between unrelated sections of the template hierarchy.